 Watching Nationally Televised Cubs Games

-Through the DIRECTV STREAM “Choice” package for $84.99 per month, you can watch nationally televised MLB games on Fox, TBS, ESPN, MLB Network, and FS1.
+Through the DIRECTV STREAM “Choice” package for $99.99 per month, you can watch nationally televised MLB games on Fox, ESPN, MLB Network, TBS, and FS1.
 You can sign up online, and you can cancel at any time.
-The service also includes a cloud DVR service and allows you to stream to 20 devices simultaneously.
+The service also includes a cloud DVR service and allows you to simultaneously stream to an unlimited number of devices in the home, and up to 3 outside the home.
 DIRECTV STREAM is supported on Apple TV, Chromecast, Fire TV, iOS, Android, Roku, and more.
 See our review of DIRECTV STREAM for more details on this streaming service.

 Hulu + Live TV

 Hulu carries the local Fox channel in most parts of the country, along with ESPN, TBS and FS1 for watching nationally televised games.